osllmai/phoenix_cli/README.md

   help	Help about any command

 Flags:
-  -h, --help	Help for phoenix-cli
+  -h, --help	Help for phoenix
   -v, --version	Show version information

 Use "phoenix [command] --help" for more information about a command.